EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/teamorg.md

 - Create a product that does not interfere with the environment, ecosystem, or any local, state, and federal rules and regulations

 These goals were determined by the information presented at the stakeholder interview, and was further refined during discussions in class and in team meetings.
-As the stakeholder conducts a reactive approach to fighting wildfires, Team [name TBD] is focused on developing a proactive approach.
+As the stakeholder conducts only a reactive approach to fighting wildfires, Team [name TBD] is focused on developing a proactive approach.
 In this way, the stakeholder can predict potential wildfire spots before they happen, thereby increasing their wildfire detection efficiency.

 These goals will help Team [name TBD] in academia and in industry, as it further develops technical, project management, and teammwork skills, all of which are important in the work force and future academic pursuits.